Donald-ED/MyStory/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - Project_1

-Submitted by: **Your Name Here**
+Submitted by: Donald Echefu

-**Name of your app** is an app that introduces ...
-[TODO]
+Project_1 is an app that introduces Scroodge Mcduck [TODO]

-Time spent: **X** hours spent in total
+Time spent: 72 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are able to see a customized app icon and launch screen
+- [x] Users are able to see a customized app icon and launch screen
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [x] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [x] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [ ] Users are able to see at least 3 context items
+- [x] Users are able to see at least 3 context items
-- [ ] Users are able to tap into each context item and see detail view contains information about each item (title, description, picture if applicable, etc.)
+- [x] Users are able to tap into each context item and see detail view contains information about each item (title, description, picture if applicable, etc.)

 The following **optional** features are implemented:

 - [ ] Improve and customize the user interface through styling and coloring
-- [ ] Allow users to scroll when context items are off-screen (table view implemention)
+- [x] Allow users to scroll when context items are off-screen (table view implemention)

 The following **additional** features are implemented: